 • access to research activities such as attendance at research seminars and other research training;

-• a formal letter of invitation to present to your institution once you are accepted as visitors, and also a letter at the end of your time here confirming your contribution.
+• on request, a formal letter of invitation to present to your institution once you are accepted as a visitor, and a letter at the end of your time here confirming your contribution.

 In turn we will expect you to: